-Group Process I HSE 112
+HSE 112 Group Process I

-Prerequisites: Enrollment in the HSE program Corequisites: ENG 090, RED 090
+Prerequisites: DRE 097, Enrollment in the HSE program Corequisites: DRE 098 or ENG 090 and RED 090

 This course introduces interpersonal concepts and group dynamics.
 Emphasis is placed on self-awareness facilitated by experiential learning in small groups with analysis of personal experiences and the behavior of others.
 Upon completion, students should be able to show competence in identifying and explaining how people are influenced by their interactions in group settings.